Jmete/youtube-dislikes/README.md

 2. Install Miniconda: https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html
 3. Setup a postgres database.
 4. Fill out the config.yml file as directed.
 This is mainly used to locate your storage location of large files, and database parameters.
+5. You may need to edit the ./runpipeline.sh file to make it executable. (chmod +x runpipeline.sh)
+6. Run ./runpipeline.sh and follow the prompts.

+Congratulations, you will end up with a trained Random Forest model that can be used to predict youtube videos (based on the relevant data we will mention below) as either negative (-1), neutral (0), or positive (1).
+It should be noted that this score is NOT referring to sentiment of the video itself, but rather perception of the video in the eyes of the community based on likes and dislikes, the latter of which we can no longer publically view.

 ## Using the model at inference time.
 Our model is a Random Forest model that was trained on youtube api data including comments, and expects the input data in a dataframe.
 For some elements of this, you may need access to the Youtube API.
 The steps for inference are: